Is it a buyer’s market or a seller’s market? How you can tell.

 Does the market change by property type?

 You determine the absorption rate for wider market data, but because of the formula’s simplicity it can easily adapt to property type as well.
-Below is GVR’s March 2024 sales to active listings ratio by property type.
+For example, below is GVR’s March 2024 sales to active listings ratio by property type.
 If you’re looking at condos, that market is going to be very different from that of a single detached family home.

 Other data points to consider when assessing what market we are in, include the average number of days on market (DOM), or tracking price adjustments.